robertangeles/repo-ai-prompts/write-human-micro-essay.md

 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.

 - Do not output warnings or notes—just the output requested.
+- Write a concise and precise Twitter version of the essay by maximising a 300 character limit.
+Append this after an [X] Subheading.
+- Write a detailed prompt for an AI Image Generator that captures the essence of this essay.
+You will put this in the [Midjourney] Subheading.

 # INPUT: